Mario Caldato Jr.: Career

 In 1986, Caldato met DJ Matt Dike at Los Angeles nightclub Power Tools.
 At Dike's request, Caldato built a recording studio in Dike's apartment, where he engineered and co-produced Tone Loc and Young MC's hit singles and albums.
 In 1988, Caldato began his long-term professional association with Beastie Boys when he engineered their second album, Paul's Boutique.
 He co-produced their albums Check Your Head, Ill Communication and Hello Nasty.

+Caldato also oversaw many remixes with the Beastie Boys during the Grand Royal era, under the name The ABA All-Stars.
+MCA added upright bass to a remix of Bjork's Army of Me; Mike D and Money Mark added drums and vibes to Ween's Freedom of '76 for a session that director Spike Jonze attended.

 Through his association with the Beastie Boys, Caldato also produced DJ Hurricane's first album, The Hurra.
-With Adam Horovitz, he produced two albums for the hardcore punk band D.F.L..
+With Adam Horovitz, he produced two albums for the hardcore punk band D.F.L.
 Caldato also toured extensively worldwide with Beastie Boys during Check Your Head and Ill Communication, and mixed their live sound.

 Caldato has also worked with such artists as Money Mark, Jack Johnson, Soulfly, Beck, Björk, Blur, Cibo Matto, The Cult, Day One, Los Lobos, John Lee Hooker, Manu Chao, Molotov, Super Furry Animals, Gruff Rhys, The John Butler Trio, Yoko Ono, and One Day as a Lion.